 “Historical analysis is also done on plat maps which are sourced from the State Archives, Municipal Archives, and various publications.
 After this, on-site diagnostic testing is completed in order to manage the overall analysis of the building.
 All this makes it possible to piece together what we need for the development of the new project, even though there is always a certain amount of variability that depends on what surfaces during the excavations.”

 “Without BIM, you risk ruining the artistic heritage”

 The world is rife with historical buildings and masterpieces of architectural grandeur.
 So, how can architects safeguard artistic heritage in digital projects?

 “We need to increase the application of BIM methodology for mapping out artistic and cultural heritage in order to facilitate its preservation.
 BIM makes it possible to be less invasive, particularly during maintenance work following restoration.”

 Tommasi uses a well-known heritage site to illustrate the point:

 “Let's imagine that we are tasked with upgrading the Pompeii excavations.
-We decide to install a lighting system to enhance the exhibits, and we cover the cables so that they are not left exposed.
+We decided to install a lighting system to enhance the exhibits, and we covered the cables so that they were not left exposed.
 If you don't have a well-defined mapping of the site, you risk ruining the artistic heritage with subsequent maintenance work.”

 Tommasi Architecture studio is currently involved with the upgrading and restoration of the Municipal Associations Building of Cittadella, which will be converted into a City Museum.
 For such a complex project, what are the phases in which BIM is of fundamental importance?